Juniper vJunos-switch with AMD CPU for Containerlab

 Containerlab with macOS on Apple Silicon

 Containerlab is rapidly emerging as a viable solution on macOS, thanks to the increasing availability of ARM64-based NOS container images.
-The following Containerlab kinds work excellent with macOS on Apple Silicon: Nokia SR Linux Arista cEOS Cisco IOL with Rosetta Prerequisites Mac computer with Apple silicon macOS 13.0 or later Git Steps Download OrbStack and open it.
-Open your favorite terminal emulator.
-We will work from the command line for the following steps....
+The following Containerlab kinds work excellent with macOS on Apple Silicon: Nokia SR Linux Arista cEOS Cisco IOL with Rosetta Prerequisites Mac computer with Apple silicon macOS 14.0 or later Git uv Steps Download OrbStack and open it.
+Open your favorite terminal emulator. ...

 Install vagrant-libvirt plugin on Arch Linux

-I use Vagrant with the vagrant-libvirt plugin on my Arch Linux host quite extensively to quickly spin up dev and lab environments.
-The plugin’s development is mature and generally feature-complete, but the latest release was June 24, 2023.
-In the meantime, multiple commits were added to the main branch.
+I extensively use Vagrant along with the vagrant-libvirt plugin on my Arch Linux hosts to quickly set up development and lab environments.
+The plugin is mature and generally feature-complete; however, the latest release was published on June 24, 2023.
+Since then, multiple commits have been made to the main branch of the project repository.
 I use the following process rather than the standard installation sourced from RubyGems .
-Prerequisites Verify these Arch packages are installed:...
+Prerequisites Verify these Arch packages are installed: ...

 Netmiko with GNS3 console connection